-For full information about medical/surgical amounts, refer to the Evidence of Coverage (EOC) on the Aetna website at ExxonMobil.AetnaMedicare.com.
+For full information about medical/surgical amounts, refer to the Schedule of Cost Sharing (SOC) on the Aetna website at ExxonMobil.AetnaMedicare.com.
 The following section provides a summary of the items under the MPO that might be of interest to you.

 |Annual Deductible Per covered individual||$300

 |Medical Individual Lifetime Maximum||Unlimited|

 |Primary Care office visit||You pay 20% after deductible|

 |Specialty Care office visit||You pay 20% after deductible 80% of covered charges less any Medicare payment|

 |Labs||You pay 0% after deductible 80% of covered charges less any Medicare payment|

 |X-rays & complex imaging

 |Inpatient hospital stay (prior authorization may be required)||You pay $500 copay after deductible|

 |Outpatient surgery||You pay 20% after deductible|